AdobeDocs/experience-manager-65.es-ES/help/sites-authoring/csv-export.md

 ---
 title: Exportar a CSV
 seo-title: Export to CSV
-description: Permite exportar información sobre las páginas a un archivo CSV en el sistema local
+description: Exportar información sobre sus páginas a un archivo CSV en su sistema local
 seo-description: Export information about your pages to a CSV file on your local system
 uuid: 6eee607b-3510-4f6a-ba82-b27480a4fbe1
 contentOwner: Chris Bohnert